David Vitty: Background

-Vitty was educated at Glenealy Junior School and Bedford School After school, Vitty studied Radio Production at college, but never had any ambitions to be on-air.
+Vitty was educated at Glenealy Junior School and Bedford School.
+After school, Vitty studied Radio Production at college, but never had any ambitions to be on-air.
 He began working as a copywriter and then moved onto becoming a "tech op" for Radio 1 on 5 December 1996.

 In 1997, Vitty met Chris Moyles – they got on well with each other and Moyles invited Vitty to work with him on his early morning show.
 When Moyles transferred to drive time in 1998, Vitty went with him and became "Comedy Dave" after comedian Lee Hurst asked Vitty on the show who he was, he said "Super Dave" to which Hurst sarcastically responded "Comedy Dave more like" in reference to his formative years nickname.

 On 22 April 2011, Vitty and his wife, Jayne Sharp announced they were to split.

-Vitty is a fan of Everton F.C. as his father and other family members from the Prenton area were also a fans of the club.
+Vitty is a fan of Everton F.C. as his father and other family members from the Prenton area were also fans of the club.

 The Chris Moyles Show

-Vitty's regular daily contribution to The Chris Moyles Show was the "Tedious Link" (which launched September 2002 – a parody of Jo Whiley's now-defunct "Tenuous Link"), a collection of loosely connected information, where one fact lead into another by way of juxtaposition, which then eventually lead into the title of a song (or the musicians responsible for it), often a "classic" or memorable tune, which was usually played at precisely 9 am, preceded by the Greenwich time pips.
+Vitty's regular daily contribution to The Chris Moyles Show was the "Tedious Link" (which launched September 2002 – a parody of Jo Whiley's now-defunct "Tenuous Link"), a collection of loosely connected information, where one fact led into another by way of juxtaposition, which then eventually led into the title of a song (or the musicians responsible for it), often a "classic" or memorable tune, which was usually played at precisely 9 am, preceded by the Greenwich time pips.
 Once the song had been played he was questioned by listeners and the rest of the crew about the validity of the information given out during the "Tedious Link" (the theme tune from Treasure Hunt is usually played in the background).
 The theme music from the TV comedy show Bottom was used as the "bed" (underlying music) for the feature but for January 2009 Chris Moyles unveiled a new purpose-written jingle and music.

 Around 9:05 am, Vitty sang "Let's get ready to ramble", signifying the start of the feature "Half-Time in the Show", holding onto the last syllable for a good ten to twenty seconds, in the style of Michael Buffer.
 This feature was dropped on the show's return for the new year in January 2009.

 It was announced on the show on 11 July 2012 that Chris Moyles would be leaving the Radio 1 Breakfast Show in September 2012.
 Moyles went on to play Herod in a UK tour of the Lord Andrew Lloyd Webber musical Jesus Christ Superstar in September – October 2012.
 It was unclear what activities Vitty would move on to, but on this show Moyles simply said "We're off.." implying that the whole team was leaving.

 Vitty did not return when The Chris Moyles Show did in September 2015 on Radio X.